 USMEF provided an overview of how these decisions are likely to affect U.S. beef exports and imports in this Export Newsline article.

-UPDATE: The FSIS Export Library was recently updated, listing U.S. beef, beef products and beef offals as being eligible for Brazil.
+UPDATE: Near the end of 2016, the FSIS Export Library was updated to include U.S. beef, beef products and beef offals as being eligible for Brazil.
 An export certificate was also published.
-In December, some U.S. establishments were added to the eligible plant list for Brazil.
-Once these plants work through the label registration process for Brazil, they will be able to ship product.
-We expect the first shipments to arrive in Brazil in early 2017.
+At that time, some U.S. establishments were added to the eligible plant list for Brazil.
+Once these plants worked through the label registration process for Brazil they were able ship product, and USDA recently announced that the first shipments of U.S. beef have arrived in Brazil.
 Demand will be strong for U.S. picanha – the top sirloin cap, or coulotte – USMEF also expects some demand for U.S. livers.
 Other items of interest for Brazilian buyers include short ribs, chuck flaps, trip tips, strip loin, outside and inside skirts and chuck eye roll.

 UPDATE: On June 22, U.S. Secretary of Agriculture Sonny Perdue announced the suspension of all imports of fresh/frozen beef from Brazil due to recurring concerns about product safety.
 In a press release, USDA states that the suspension will remain in place until the Brazilian Ministry of Agriculture takes corrective action that USDA finds satisfactory.